Postdoctoral Trainees

 Liz Bocanegra

 received her B.A. in Psychology and Sociology with a minor in Art from the University of Miami.
 After graduating, she was selected to participate in the Minority Health and Health Disparities International Research Training Program (MHIRT) in Mexico City where she studied the incidence and prevalence of depression in Mexican youth.
 She then worked as the Patient Care Manager for the Center for Anxiety, an independent specialty clinic in New York City, where she gained experience with CBT and DBT treatment approaches for mental health.
-She is currently a fourth-year graduate student in the CALMA Lab with interests in anxiety and depression in the Latinx community and how we can develop new ways to deliver treatment to low-income individuals.
+She is currently a sixth-year graduate student on her internship year with interests in anxiety and depression in the Latinx community and how we can develop new ways to deliver treatment to low-income individuals.

 Crystal Venegas